gracecox/MagPySV/docs/index.rst

 The software develops previously published denoising methods, which aim to remove external field contamination from the internal field, using principal component analysis, a method that uses the covariance matrix of the residual between the observed SV and that predicted by a global field model to create and remove a proxy for external field signal from the data.
 This method, based on `Wardinski & Holme (2011)`_, creates a single covariance matrix for all observatories of interest combined and applies the external field correction to all locations simultaneously, resulting in cleaner time series of the internally-generated SV.

+Added in August 2020: a new module called GVO_tools, which was used to denoise Geomagnetic Virtual Observatories (GVOs) made from Swarm satellite data.
+This work was performed under a European Space Agency (ESA) Swarm DISC project on GVOs.
+More information on this project can be found at https://www.space.dtu.dk/english/research/projects/project-descriptions/geomagnetic-virtual-observatories

 Installation
 ------------